tidepool-org/clinic/README.md

 just adding more validation) - this service will continue to work.
 If more major changes are made (such as changing the data structures) - the service will also have to be modified.

+### Makefile

+The makefile has three targets:
+* generate - code generation for server stubs, types and specification.
+Runs intermediate scripts to match output of studio to oapigen
+* test - runs test scripts
+* build - builds package